By Ann Hansen and Bo Krüger

 So how do you apply that knowledge to your next meeting or event?

-Make a fantastic peak
+Create a fantastic peak for your event

 Make sure the participants will have an extraordinary experience a least once during the meeting.